-- will be introduced in the field of cognitive psychology (knowledge) - will have insight in the role of perceptions, interests and strategies in conflict situations (knowledge) - can cooperate in a group of fellow students with regard to the assignment (skills) - can design an interview guide, learn to interview, and to work out and interpret the interview results (skills) - can debate (skills)
+- will be introduced in the theory of frames and framing (knowledge) - will have insight in the role of perceptions, interests and strategies in conflict situations (knowledge) - can cooperate in a group of fellow students with regard to the assignment (skills) - can design an interview guide, learn to interview, and to work out and interpret the interview results (skills)

 Framing knowledge is an introduction into perceptions; frames that individuals use to look at and understand the world around them.
-It is important to be conscious of the fact that everyone has their own background and patterns of thought.
+It is important to be conscious of the fact that everyone has their own background and knowledge structures.
 For example, a farmer has a different idea of what nature is than a city dweller, and a scientist has a different perception of a laboratory animal than an ethicist.
+Besides, this so called cognitive approach, we distinguish the interactional paradigm.
+This approach centers on how parties negotiate meaning in interaction.

 When looking closer at laborious and failed negotiations, it is not impossible that different perceptions are underlying the whole matter, perceptions the stakeholders are often stuck to.
 To recognize these frames is the first step of understanding and solving a conflict.
 Connected to these frames are individuals (or groups) interests and strategies to act and negotiate.
+In these negotiations frames may develop and shift during the process.

-In this course the students are also introduced to the basic principles of interviewing, they learn to design an interview guide and finally interview a stakeholder in the case we investigate during the course.
+We work with a recent case study (closely connected with PhD research performed at our ISIS institute) to explore the idea of frames.
+In this course the students are also introduced to the basic principles of interviewing.
+They learn to design an interview guide and to perform an interview with a stakeholder in the case we investigate during the course.